Seneca-ICTOER/Intro2C/docs/D-Modularity/functions.md

 **void Functions**

 A function that does not have to return any value has no return type.
 We declare its return type as `void` and exclude any expression from the return statement.
-For example,
+For example:

 ```c
 void countDown(int n)